 A. Get electronic copies of all ballots, by public record requests.

 - Election machines already scan and make anonymous ballot images.

 B. Print and count these images of ballots, or get programmers to count them, to check official results.

 - Report discrepancies.
 If there's an argument, courts decide.

 - This one step will catch most errors in election results, whether caused by mistakes, dishonesty, or foreigners.

-- Check all ballots or a good sample.
-If copies aren't right, re-scan ballots with better scanners, release again, check again.
+- If copies aren't right, re-scan ballots with better scanners, release again, check again.

 - If ballots are missing, so you can't check, it's a management failure.
 Investigate and fix management.